UrMuseStore/Muse-Widgets/README.md

 # Muse-Widgets
 Find helpful information about the Adobe Muse widgets made by UrMuse.

-Discover our widgets at https://www.urmuse.com/muse-widgets/.
+Discover our Muse widgets at https://www.urmuse.com/muse-widgets/.